Southern Heights Light Railway: Failure

 The LRO lapsed in December 1930, as the capital could not be raised.

 In January 1931, as a result, a new LRO was applied for and authorisation was sought to deviate from the authorised route in an effort to reduce construction costs by £17,245.
 The line was to have taken a different route in the parishes of Cudham, Tatsfield and Titsey, on the Kent/Surrey border.

 The scheme faded away in the 1930s, after Colonel Stephens died in October 1931 and the scheme lost its main promoter.
 The death blow had already been given in July of that year, when the SR board decided not to support the application for a new LRO and the scheme was deleted from SR publicity.

 Legacy

-Despite no construction ever having started, the SHLR scheme had one long-lasting result.
+The only construction that started was south of Orpington station on the east side of the line; some excess spoil was delivered to the site during the 1930s ready for construction.
 The SR had to electrify a connection to the proposed western junction at Sanderstead, and chose the previously failed Woodside and South Croydon Joint Railway.
 This would have allowed a loop service from the former South Eastern Railway London termini, running Lewisham - Woodside - Sanderstead - Orpington - Lewisham and vice versa.
 Despite the SR's abandonment of support in 1931, electrification works already in hand were allowed to go ahead, and electric trains from London termini to Sanderstead via Woodside began in 1935.
 They were to continue until 1983, latterly as a very poorly patronised peak-hours shuttle service.